 DIAMONDS ARE A RAIL FAN’S BEST FRIEND.

-Open during limited hours, the museum can be admired from within on Tuesdays and Thursdays.
-Also open during special events and shows such as Summerail, Everett’s Train Show & Swap Meet, and the Toy and Train Show.
+Railfans of all ages can visit the local museum on Tuesdays and Thursdays.
+Marion Union Station is also open during special events and shows, such as Summerail, Everett’s Train Show & Swap Meet, and the Toy and Train Show.

 #MarionMade #WeArePlaces #WeAreTheMarionUnionStation